 SANDE is a 501(c)(3) non-profit organization that enriches lives through Culture, Cuisine and Community.
 We are in the process of re-organizing our programming around the needs of a changing food system.

 SANDE is dedicated to increasing awareness about the rich culinary heritage of African Americans, encouraging economic independence, and to combating childhood hunger, obesity and disease by teaching cultural heritage, cooking skills and nutrition to vulnerable young people and their families.

 We strive to nourish families the old-fashioned way: at the kitchen table where proficiency, morals, self-esteem and respect for the community are passed on one meal at a time.
 In our nurturing classes and activities individuals celebrate and integrate food and heritage into their lives so they can thrive in the world around them.

 - University of Texas – Austin’s Division of Diversity and Community Engagement

 - Austin/Travis County Health and Human Services

-SANDE produces two signature events, in addition to its classes and workshops.
+SANDE has produced two signature events, in addition to its classes and workshops.
 The Children’s Picnic A Real Food Fair, co-presented each spring with Edible Austin Magazine, is a free public event that spotlights local, healthy food.
-Soul Summit: A Conversation About Race, Identity, Power and Food, is a bi-annual gathering that celebrates African American culinary foodways.
+Soul Summit: A Conversation About Race, Identity, Power and Food, was the first symposium to exclusively celebrate African American culinary foodways.